What is the Urban Greening & Horticulture Internship in South Africa all about?

 The Urban Greening and Horticulture project revolces around planting trees in under-greened areas of Cape Town like schools, community gardens and churches.Not only trees are planted, but also indigenous vegetation.
 Local children are involved in every step of the way, giving them a true sense of ownership of their garden, inspiring curiosity and fostering enthusiasm towards a greener environment.

-The project involve the community heavily to get them invested in their future by getting their hands dirty, learning a lot and loving it!
+The project involves the community heavily, to get them invested in their future by getting their hands dirty, learning a lot and loving it!

 Why choose this Urban Greening & Horticulture Internship?

 If you love working with plants and want to learn more this internship could be perfect for you!
 Perhaps you are studying conservation, horticulture, permaculture, urban greening, landscaping, etc. and would love the chance to work for an organisation where this is their focus.
 Or maybe you are a keen gardener who has lots of experience you would like to share as well as working on efforts to educate communities about the importance of plants in protecting our planet.
 Whatever your status the project team will welcome your enthusiasm and experience to help with their goal of tackling climate change and making our world a nicer place.

 Role of the Urban Greening & Horticulture Intern